-As expected, the coefficient on deflated primary dealers' net positions is negative and significant at the 1% level.39 As net positions are denominated in dollars, the coefficient is best interpreted by first multiplying it by the standard deviation of net outright positions.
-It follows that an increase in net positions by one standard deviation reduces the failure rate by 6 basis points, equivalent to a quarter of a standard deviation.
+The results are shown in table 2.
+As expected, the coefficient of the deflated primary dealers' net positions is negative and significant at the 5% level.41 As the net positions are denominated in dollars, the coefficient is best interpreted by first multiplying it by the standard deviation of the net outright positions.
+If the net positions increase by one standard deviation, then the failure rate reduces by 2, 6, resp.
+8 basis points (regression 1-3).